 Prowl and Soundwave of Transformers Animated both have similar pairs of shades as Kamina (though it's possible those are their actual optic sensors, being Mechanical Lifeforms and all; they even match their factions like most others eyes), and both are awesomeness incarnate (they're a nod to Joe Pineapple's optic visor from ABC Warriors of 2000AD comics).
 Jazz and Jetstorm also have sensors that look like visor shades, and Grimlock's are shaped like normal ones.

-Sunglasses were used functionally by actors who would wear them on set to protect their eyes from the intense set lighting.
-People saw behind the behind the scenes footage of actors doing so and thus concluded wearing sunglasses is fashionable.
+Sunglasses were used functionally by movie actors who would wear them on set to protect their eyes from the intense set lighting.
+People who saw behind-the-scenes footage of actors doing so thus concluded wearing sunglasses is fashionable.

-Many celebrities attempt to invoke this trope; perhaps the most successful example is Roy Orbison, who originally wore them because he left his regular prescription glasses on the plane that was taking him to one of his concerts, and didn't have time to get a replacement set (in the 1960s, you couldn't get glasses in less than several days, unlike today's one-hour stores).
+Many celebrities attempt to invoke this trope; perhaps the most successful example is Roy Orbison, who originally wore them because he left his regular prescription glasses on the plane that was taking him to one of his concerts, was pretty much Blind Without 'Em, and didn't have time to get a replacement set (in the 1960s, you couldn't get glasses in less than several days, unlike today's one-hour stores).

 Bono alternates between Cool Shades and Scandalous Shades, often really bright.
 He explains it happens because his eyes are sensitive to light, and thus it's hard to see him without any glasses (and many of those times, he looks weird◊).

 Axl is occasionally not seen wearing shades, but Slash on the other hand never takes his off.
 One interview said he went to see his mother who was dying of cancer in a hospital, and never took off his shades.

 The only guy who wore glasses as much as Bono and Slash was Joey Ramone.